getcarina/getcarina.com/_tutorials/data-stores-redis.md

 	  --maxmemory 800M
     ```

-    The output of this `docker run` command is your running Redis container ID.
+    The output of the `docker run` command is the Redis container's ID.
-    The `-m 1G` option specifies a reserved memory of 1GB.
+    The `-m 1G` option specifies a reserved memory of one gigabyte.
 With Redis all data
-    is in memory so you'll want to reserve some memory for the contaier and
+    is in memory, so reserve some memory for the container and
     folow it up with a `maxmemory` setting to limit Redis' data memory
     allocation.
-In this case we selected 800Mb as the maxmemory value for Redis
+In this case 800 MB was specified as the `maxmemory` value for Redis
-    to provide 800M of data+client buffer space and 200M for Redis persistence
+    to provide 800 MB of data and client buffer space, and 200 MB for Redis persistence
     requirements.

-    Note that while you can change the password via the API, restarting the
+    Note: Although you can change the password via the API, restarting the
-    container will reset it to the password specified in the command line.
+    container resets it to the password specified on the command line.
 If
-    you want to manage the password via the API you can choose to not set one
+    you want to manage the password via the API, you can choose to not set a password
     at the command line and then *immediately* set one via the API.

 1. View the status of the container by using the `--latest` parameter.